bachmannpatrick/CLVTools/vignettes/internal_docu/Extensions.md

 ```

 **clv.model.prepare.optimx.args**: This is where you prepare the arguments to call `optimx::optimx`.
 Most arguments, notably these for the interlayers, are already in the `prepared.optimx.args` list and only the ones specific to your model have to be added.
 This includes your log likelihood (LL) functions both on individual (`LL.function.ind`) and on aggregated levels (`LL.function.sum`) and the data it requires as input (such as your Customer-By-Sufficiency (CBS) data)
-**CAUTION**: Your parameters are likely at log-scale what needs to be considered in your LL function (ie apply `exp()`) as otherwise incorrect results will be produced.
+**CAUTION**: Your parameters are likely at log-scale what needs to be considered in your LL function (i.e. apply `exp()`) as otherwise incorrect results will be produced.
 ```R
 setMethod(f = "clv.model.prepare.optimx.args", signature = signature(clv.model="clv.model.bgnbd.no.cov"), definition = function(clv.model, clv.fitted, prepared.optimx.args,...){